msilcs/msilcs.github.io/index.md

 - 2D game programming using Spritekit in Swift

 ### A working example
-__This link__ leads to a complete example of my work in the form of a basic chess application.
+__This link__ leads to a complete example of my work in the form of a basic chess application written in C++.